The theme of this issue, put together back on the pandemic, is an examination of a new sort of figuration

 in which he proposes a new model of multisubjectivity available to all creative people.

-is an international bimonthly magazine and publishing platform
+is an international quarterly magazine and publishing platform

 dedicated to thinking about contemporary art, exploring the evolving cultural landscape through the work of leading artists, writers, curators and others.